 The perfect light summer salad, made with sweet summer corn, grape tomatoes, garden herbs and chilled steamed lobster.
 Serve this for two as a main dish salad or for four as a first course as pictured here.

+I revived this one from the archives since this is the perfect time of year to make it.
 August is a great time to buy lobster here on Long Island, I can usually get great specials from my local Lobster farm.
 And the best part about buying my lobster from a lobster farm is that they also steam it for me at no extra cost.
 It's not that I can't cook my own lobster, it's just that if given the choice, I'd rather not.
-If you don't have that luxury, here is a great video from Fine Cooking that shows you how to do it, (vegetarians look away).
+If you don't have that luxury, here is a great video from Fine Cooking that shows you how to do it.

 Swap It Tip: If you don't live near the coast and don't have access to live lobster, you could use lump crab meat, cooked shrimp or even imitation crab instead.